chrismacp/chrismacp.github.io/_posts/2020-04-19-extract-audio-or-video-from-mkv-with-mkvtoolnix.md

 ---

-I streamed a few DJ sets over the last few week with a bunch of friends as part of 'covidcore'.
+I streamed a few DJ sets over the last few weeks with a bunch of friends as part of 'covidcore', an online get-together while we're all in isolation.
 It's been a while since I've played any DJ sets but it was great fun and I didn't make too many mistakes.

-Anyway, It was my first streaming experience and I found it a breeze to set up thanks to Twitch and OBS.
+Anyway, It was my first streaming experience and I found it a breeze to set up thanks to [Twitch][1] and [OBS][2].
 When reviewing my recordings I noticed that my microphone level was pretty low so I decided to bust out the audio track from the video and raise it.
 Also when uploading my video to Youtube I also got a copyright notice about one the clips in my video which was subsequently being blocked, so I decided to edit that out too.

 Here is how you can do it.